zachary-krepelka/ascii-art-fractals/README.md

 languages.*  In this project, I implement the same program over and over again, but each time, I do it in a different programming language.
-The program is simple enough for me to write on a weekend once I've learned the rudiments of a language, but it's far more rewarding than a trivial `Hello, World!` program.
+The program is simple enough for me to write on a weekend once I've learned the rudiments of a language, but it's far more rewarding than a trivial 'Hello, World!' program.
 I was inspired to pursue this project after reading [Programming Language Explorations][1].